nagasudhirpulla/taming_python/blog/skills/elasticsearch_setup_windows.md

 - Enter the username and password of the ***elastic*** user
 - Elasticsearch database details should be displayed.
 This means that the database is running with the desired ***elastic*** user credentials

+## Change the folder where data is stored
+* By default Elasticsearch data is stored in the data folder of Elasticsearch folder
+* Additional data folders or modification of exi

 ## Set the memory limit of Elasticsearch windows service

 - By default only 1 GB is allotted to elasticsearch windows service which can result in errors while running multiple queries or large data queries.